alfredbaudisch/alfredbaudisch.com/content/projects/godots-book-developing-software-tools-business-apps-api-database/index.md

 metaDescription: "Learn how to create native Business Software, Mobile Apps and Tools, connected to databases, APIs and Websockets with the Godot Engine."
 ---

-I’m writing a book about developing Business Software, Mobile Apps and Tools with the Godot Engine!
+I'm writing a book about developing Business Software, Mobile Apps and Tools with the Godot Engine!

 **The book will be mostly focused on data-oriented business applications connected to databases, APIs and websockets** (assembling GUI, architecture and implementation).